Jan-Eric-B/FuriousTare/README.md

   wave it around.
 - `TakeASwig`: Consuming a held substance sometimes doesn't play an animation when you're standing still, but does when you're moving, or if you switch to the inventory screen.
+- `ThoughtCabinetScrolling`: The Thought Cabinet description panel has very low scrolling sensitivity.
+  - The original value is 1.
+The new default value is 10.
+The sensitivity is configurable.
 - `ThrowAGunLoseAGun`: When throwing a gun, if you had both Villiers and Ruby guns, you would lose the Villiers even if you threw Ruby's.
 - `TweakHudWhiteSpace`: The bottom-right HUD UI white space could be improved:
   - The clock's right edge is too close to the day text.